 First, because the fat is essentially being ripped from its place, the process can also end up removing blood vessels and tissue.
 This results in more bruising and swelling and a longer recovery.
 Ultimately, the procedure can also end up being imprecise, which may negatively affect the outcome for some patients — especially those who only need a very small amount of fat removed to achieve their goals.

 Again, traditional liposuction does work for some patients.
-It’s just not for everyone, which is why we also have Vaser-assisted hi-def liposuction, also known as Vaser high-definition liposuction or HD Vaser liposuction.
+It’s just not for everyone, which is why we also have VASER-assisted hi-def liposuction, also known as Vaser high-definition liposuction or HD VASER liposuction (not to be confused with laser liposuction).

 This energy resonates through the treatment area and dislodges the fat cells so that they are more easily removed.
 The process basically changes the fat to be removed so that it has a composition similar to soft butter.